There is one thing certain about shopping for and building a home and that’s plenty of questions.

 Until a few years ago, Voss says an agent would have referred buyers to the Yellow Pages for such information or suggest they call whatever domination they are interested in to find out about places of worship in the area.

 Now, the Internet has opened up a much greater universe for potential buyers to find answers to their questions.
-Sites such as NeighborhoodScout give an in depth profile of an area by zip code, including home prices, professions, crime, ethnicity, languages spoken and education levels, often comparing those rates to a region overall and also nationally.
+Sites such as NeighborhoodScout give an in-depth profile of an area by zip code, including home prices, professions, crime, ethnicity, languages spoken and education levels, often comparing those rates to a region overall and also nationally.
 Sperlings Best Places and CityData also provide information that you might find useful in your home search.
-Visit Great Schools to get the lowdown on schools.
+Read our school district ratings breakdown to get additional information.

 Another way to learn about the neighborhood is to ask the people who already live there.
 While touring a community, ask folks who you see walking around how long they’ve lived there, how the schools are, if there’s any crime, etc. You’ll get information about the neighborhood and you may even meet a future neighbor or two.